Lemvig

-Lemvig is a market town on the Limfjord River in North Jutland, Denmark.
-The town has a population of 6,741 (2025), and is the seat of Lemvig Municipality in the North Jutland Region.
+Lemvig is a market town on the Limfjord in North Jutland, Denmark.
+The town has a population of 6,750 (2026), and is the seat of Lemvig Municipality in the Central Denmark Region.

 Lemvig lies between the Limfjord and Lemvig Lake (Lemvig Sø), and is nestled between hills to the east and west.
 The local topography was shaped during the last ice age.
 It was settled during the Middle Ages and saw significant expansion during the 19th century as a result of trade.

 Geography

 Map of Nissum Bredning, c.
 1900, showing Lem Vig on the southern shore.

 The town is situated 10 kilometers (6¼ miles) from the North Sea and 375 km from Copenhagen.
 The town takes its name from the Lem Vig (lit.
 'Lem Bay'), a bay on the western part of the Limfjord, and part of Nissum Bredning.
 The town lies at the interior end of the bay, and originally was settled on a flat strip of land between the fjord and Lemvig Lake (Lemvig Sø), surrounded to the east and west by steep hills.
 Gradually, the town has expanded and spread up the sides of the valley.

 Until the Agger Tange was breached in 1825, Lemvig was isolated from the north sea, though it was located on the shipping route to Thy within the Limfjord.
 Facing the Limfjord, the harbor of the town has a 2-meter high concrete seawall to protect the city from westerly storms which push water from the North Sea into the Limfjord.